nu-dialogue/D4AC/README.md

     /opt/homebrew/opt/mosquitto/sbin/mosquitto -c /opt/homebrew/etc/mosquitto/mosquitto.conf
   ````

-### Setting up mosquitto when using Android
+### Setting up Mosquitto when using Android

-If you are using Android, the MQTT installation settings are configured to disallow connections from outside the PC (machines on the network), so please change the MQTT settings: `c:\program files\mosquitto\mosquite.conf` on Windows, `/c:\program files\mosquitto\mosquite.conf` on mac. mosquite.conf` on Windows, or `/opt/homebrew/etc/mosquitto/mosquitto.conf` on mac.

-  Open the configuration file with a text editor (e.g. Notepad), add the following items, and save the file.
+If you are using Android, open`/c:\program files\mosquitto\mosquite.conf` on Windows, or `/opt/homebrew/etc/mosquitto/mosquitto.conf` on Mac with a text editor (e.g. Notepad), add the following items, and save the file.

   ```txt
   Listener 1883